GacheruIan/Agriweb/README.md

 link to the site on GitHub Pages - https://gacheruian.github.io/Agriweb/

-copyright and license information - N/A
+copyright and license information - MIT License.